Yulio Knowledge Base > Creating a Project > How to Customize the Navigation Experience in your VR Projects

 Click on the Hotspot Editor button, then select the Floorplan icon.

-Now, go back to the floorplan editor by clicking on the Floorplan icon again – you’ll see that the cone shaped field of view indicators all face due north by default.
+Now, go back to the floorplan editor by clicking on the Floorplan icon again.
+You’ll see that the cone shaped field of view indicators all face due north by default.

 Remember – you only need to calibrate scenes you added to your floorplan, so if you have a link to something like “outside” or “upstairs” that aren’t on your floorplan, you won’t need to calibrate them.